-Debt and Utility Structure
+Debt And Utility Structure

-As of Sept.
-30, 2012, Chelan had \$644 million in hydroelectric consolidated system debt and \$280 million in project debt at its Rocky Reach and Rock Island hydroelectric projects, although hydroelectric project off-takers under take-or-pay, cost-of-service contracts service more than half of this.
-The rates and charges of the retail utilities, as well as certain intersystem loan payments from the district's three large hydroelectric systems, secures the consolidated system bonds.
+As of Dec.
+31, 2015, Chelan had \$356 million in hydroelectric consolidated system debt and \$247 million in project debt at its Rocky Reach and Rock Island hydroelectric projects, although hydroelectric project off-takers under take-or-pay, cost-of-service contracts service more than half of project debt.
+The rates and charges of the retail utilities, as well as certain intersystem loan payments from the district's three large hydroelectric systems, secure the consolidated system bonds.